ShreyaGupta08/Moon/about/index.md

 * 12 January 2019: Delivered my first talk, titled [NeuroML](https://bit.ly/2IKafVB), in association with [Women in Machine Learning and Data Science](https://www.facebook.com/delhiwimlds)

-* 1 January 2019: Beginning the new year on a good note, my paper titled 'Identification of Neural Correlates of Face Recognition Using Machine Learning Approach' got accepted in ISCMM'19, in conjuction with ICACCPA.
+* 1 January 2019: My paper titled 'Identification of Neural Correlates of Face Recognition Using Machine Learning Approach' got accepted in ISCMM'19, in conjuction with ICACCPA.
+Beginning the new year on a good note.

 <!-- ## Preview